rbanks74/scala-akka-101/README.md

         Change Log
+        *   2/4/16 Refactor: version 0.6.1
+            - changed name of acceptanceToCollege method to canBeAccepted

         *   2/4/16 Refactor: version 0.6
             - Moved random double generator to the optools.utils object
             - Created a new services directory to segregate methods on College and Student objects